 Before we go into any details, let’s first recap on what exactly an algorithm change is and how it can affect your website.

-Google’s search algorithm is immensely complicated, but fortunately for digital marketers, it’s not necessary to know all of the various ins and outs in order to get a basic knowledge of SEO.
+Google’s search algorithm is immensely complicated, but fortunately for digital marketers, it’s not necessary to know all of the various ins and outs in order to get a basic knowledge of Search Engine Optimisation (SEO).
 In simple terms, the algorithm is much like a pattern or a process that Google uses to filter and sort its results when a user enters a search term.

 In the early days of search engines, high page rankings were very easy to manipulate.
 At one point it was simple as inserting a piece of code.
 However, this meant that the top result on Google may not have been very useful or relevant to the term it was ranking for.
 As time and technology progressed, Google’s updates became more and more about how to stop people from cheating.

 The first major update arrived in 2010, under the name of “Caffeine”.
 Since then, updates have gotten bigger, smarter and have made more and more of a monumental effect on websites.
 The algorithm now considers hundreds of factors – from your site’s age and size to the use of keywords and sitemaps.

 The Google Panda update initially launched in February 2011, and to great fanfare.
 Its purpose was to decipher between high and low quality sites in search results.
 Named after one of its founders, Navneet Panda, this update sounded the death knell for websites like spammy directories, sites with sparse content and “content farms” – sites consisting wholly of stolen 3rd party copy in order to rank.